MSW Frequently Asked Questions

 If you care about changing the world for the better, a degree in social work will give you the skills and experience to make a real difference in the lives of individuals and society as a whole.
 It prepares you for a wide variety of career paths — in the public, private and nonprofit sectors — and the flexibility to move from one setting to another with ease.

 How long will it take to earn my MSW degree?

 You can complete the MSW program in two years (four semesters), three years (six semesters) or four years (eight semesters).
 While competitive, advanced standing is also an option for candidates who meet certain qualifications.
-Advanced standing is currently only available in our online MSW program.
 Weekend courses and distance-learning opportunities offer even more flexibility.
 However, field education placement hours are only available during the weekday for the semesters you participate in field education.